 Cleaning and Maintenance

-It is recommended you perform regular cleaning and maintenance on your mug froster.
+We recommend that you perform regular cleaning and maintenance on your mug froster.
 It only requires a few steps to keep your model running efficiently and effectively.

 - Because dust and dirt can collect on important refrigeration components, you should regularly clean the filter, coils, and fins.
 When these components get dirty, the system has to work harder, wasting energy and increasing the risk of overheating and breakdowns.